 Charlotte skated at the Auditorium last night.
 If you knew Charlotte and how she skates it would not be necessary for the impresario of "Hip!
 Hip!
 Hooray!" to beat the tom-tom in front of the Auditorium.
-You would arrive early without being subpoenaed, dragged or driven, and that is just what you will do I am supplement. just what you will do, I am sure, when you have heard about her.
+You would arrive early without being sub-poenaed, dragged or driven, and that is inst what you will do Lam sume when you just what you will do.
+I am sure, when you have heard about her.
 For Charlotte on skates gives the theater-going soul a new adventure.
 Those of us who saw her last night for the first time experienced the night for the first time experienced the rare thrill of discovery, a thrill one feels only at rare intervals.
-When Charlotte's countrywoman, Adeline Genee, first danced for us, when Pavlowa and Mordkin first came to town, when we first looked upon Leon Bakst's scenery and upon that of Joseph Urban, when Amelita Galli-Curci first lifted her voice in our temple of songthose were occasions when one felt the those were occasions when one felt the thrill of finding something new.
+When Charlotte's countrywoman, Adeline Genee, first danced for us, when Pavlowa and Mordkin first came to town, when we first looked upon Leon Bakst's scenery and upon that of Joseph Urban, when Amelita Galli-Curci first lifted her voice in our temple of song-those were occasions when one felt the those were occasions when one felt the thrill of finding something new.
 It was something like that last night, and the expectation of discovery took none of the delight out of it.

 The directors of the New York Hip-podrome know the value of Charlotte to their show and they postpone her intro-duction until it is almost time to go home.
-It was she who brought down the final curtain last night in the opening performance, which the difficulties of transportation had caused to be postponed from Tuesday night.
-The show, the first of the Hippodrome spectacles to explore this hinterland since "A Yankee Circus on Mars" came here eleven years ago, went with swing dash and sweep, the curtain with swing, dash and sweep, the curtain with swing, dash and sweep, the curtain rising at the advertised time and descending likewise at the very instant marked on the clock.
+It was she who brought down the final curtain last night in the opening performance, which the difficulties of performance, which the difficulties of transportation had caused to be postponed from Tuesday night.
+The show, the first of the Hippodrome spectacles to explore this hinterland since "A Yankee Circus on Mars" came here eleven years ago, went with eveny dash and sweap, the curtain with swing, dash and sweep, the curtain with swing, dash and sweep, the curtain rising at the advertised time and de-scending likewise at the very instant marked on the clock.
 Of course, what you wish to know is whether these curtains inclose a good show.
 They do, indeed.
-It is a combination of circus and extravaganza, a crowded, whirling, many-hued, comic and exciting exhibition of wide appeal, having much in it for the chronic
+It is a combination of circus and extravaganza, a crowded, whirling, many-hued, comic and exciting exhibition of wide ap-peal, having much in it for the chronic